Skip to main content

 Truck Bed Camper for Ford Maverick

-The Maverick has technically enough payload for a base Kimbo 6 — but the 4.5' bed and short cab make the install tight.
+The Maverick has technically enough payload for a base Kimbo 6.
+But the 4.5' bed and short cab make the install tight.
 We review every Maverick before committing.

 Recommended Kimbo